cloudmesh/classes/_sources/i523/2017/course.rst.txt

-Python for Big Data and X-Informatics: NumPy, SciPy, MatPlotlib
+Python for Big Data: NumPy, SciPy, MatPlotlib
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section is meant to give an overview of the python tools needed